SwiftyKit/SwiftyTextView/README.md

 > **Manual:**

-drag 'n drop SwiftyTextView.swift into your project.
+Drag 'n drop SwiftyTextView.swift into your project.

 ## How to use